Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 If you have been curious about what lies beyond Lake Louise, look no further than the Plain of Six Glaciers hike.
-If you embark on this Lake Louise hike, you will be rewarded with a unique view of Lake Louise itself with the added bonus of not having to pack a lunch – the trail brings you to the iconic Plain of Six Glaciers Teahouse.
+If you embark on this Lake Louise hike, you will be rewarded with a unique view of Lake Louise itself with the added bonus of not having to pack a lunch – as the trail brings you to the iconic Plain of Six Glaciers Teahouse.

 Length